Two bills passed Louisiana's 2026 legislative session that directly impact your ability to hire and retain workers without exploding your labor costs.

 BayouWorks reimburses Louisiana employers for the cost of workforce training that leads to recognized industry certifications.
 This isn't a tax credit or a deduction—it's a direct reimbursement on money you've already spent on qualifying training programs.

-Eligible certifications include: NCCER (National Center for Construction Education), AWS welding certifications, CompTIA IT credentials, OSHA 30, healthcare CNA/LPN credentialing, and a range of logistics and manufacturing quality certifications.
+Eligible certifications include NCCER, AWS welding, CompTIA IT, OSHA 30, and healthcare CNA/LPN credentials.
 Generic skills training without a certification endpoint typically doesn't qualify.

 The Hiring Cost Math: Before and After